 …

-For an outgoing secure Compact frame that is sent to a single responder, the extended address of the responder is used to identify the security key.
+For an outgoing secure Compact frame that is sent to a single destination device, the extended address of the responder is used to identify the security key.
 For an outgoing secure Compact frame that is sent to more

-than one responder, the security key is identified based on the extended address of the originator of the group key.
+than one destination device, the security key is identified based on the extended address of the originator of the group key.

-For an incoming secure Compact frame that is marked as resolved (as described in 10.38.9.2.1), the
+For an incoming secure Compact frame whose RPA is marked as resolved (as described in 10.38.9.2.1), the

-corresponding security key can be identified based on the extended address that is mapped to the IRK used to resolve the RPA_hash of the frame.
+corresponding security key can be identified based on the extended address corresponding to the IRK in macMmsIRKDescriptor used to resolve the RPA of the frame.

 10.38.10.1 MMS specific MAC PIB attributes